 UN Sustainable Development Goals addressed

 Indonesia has the largest area of mangrove forest in the world.
-Approximately 3 million hectares of mangrove forest grows along Indonesia forests coastline of 95,000 km.
+Approximately 3 million hectares of mangrove forest grows along Indonesia coastline of 95,000 km.
 This is 23% of all mangrove ecosystems in the world.
 The country has lost its mangroves considerably, mostly in 1980s with the expansion of aquaculture development during the Asian economic crisis.

 A significant proportion of Indonesia’s coastal ecosystem is vulnerable to tsunamis, sea level rise and anthropogenic interventions.